These 10 Vegan Kitchen Staples are some must-haves when going plant-based so you’ll be ready to take on almost any recipe!

 2. Nutritional Yeast (aka nooch) – You might be asking yourself what that is or think yeast sounds gross – well it’s not – it’s delicious!
-Nutritional yeast is a biggie when you want to add a cheezy flavor to food and also adds an umami or savoriness to dishes.
+Nutritional yeast is a biggie when you want to add a cheesy flavor to food and also adds an umami or savoriness to dishes.

-Use in: snacks, sauces, dressings, and everything I noted above
+Use in: snacks, sauces, dressings, soups, etc.

 4. Tamari/Soy Sauce – Because I make a lot of Asian foods many recipes will call for it but I use it well beyond Asian recipes to add extra flavor.

 Use in: almost anywhere!

 5. Ground Flax Seeds – Did you know that you can make an egg substitute with flax seeds?
 It’s true!
 To make one “flax egg”, mix 1 TB of ground flax seeds with 3 TB of warm water and let sit for about 10 minutes.
 When storing flax you have to keep it in the fridge because the seeds can get rancid in heat.
 Flax seeds contain Omega 3s so they’re good for you too!